-As the coronavirus continues to impact businesses all around the world, there are some businesses that must remain open to provide services to patients and other visitors who must spend time in a waiting room or reception area before being helped.
-It’s essential for these places to stay open—and essential for them to enforce social distancing practices to help reduce the spread of illness, especially if they must comply with local legislation that requires social distancing.
+As the coronavirus continues to impact businesses all around the world, some businesses must remain open to provide services to patients and other visitors who must spend time in a waiting room or reception area before being helped.
+These places need to stay open—and essential for them to enforce social distancing practices to help reduce the spread of illness, especially if they must comply with local legislation that requires social distancing.
 How can distancing be practiced in these waiting areas, where it’s natural for a group of people to all sit or stand close together?

 - Reduce appointments and services to essential/emergency instances only